dinnyhub/acme-assistant/README.md

 Before any query reaches the LLM, the system scans for sensitive data patterns (email, phone, credit card, bank account, NI number, passport, sort code, IP address).

 If detected:
-1. The request is held immediately and an approval ID is returned
+1. The request returns a 403 immediately with an approval ID
 2. The user sees a security alert in the UI
 3. The user can approve (Continue) or cancel (Edit Query)
 4. If approved — the query is logged with who approved it and when
-5. The query is sanitised (sensitive data redacted) before reaching the LLM
+5. The query proceeds with the original data — the user has accepted responsibility
+6. All approval events are logged to the audit trail and metrics

 This satisfies FCA human oversight requirements and GDPR data minimisation principles.

 ### Redis Memory
 Conversation history is stored in Redis with a 1-hour TTL.
-The agent receives the last 2 exchanges as context on each query, enabling follow-up questions without re-fetching data.
+The agent receives the last 4 messages as context on each query, enabling follow-up questions without re-fetching data.

+**Redis vs PostgreSQL rationale:** Redis stores short-term conversation memory because it is optimised for fast key-value reads with automatic expiry — no cleanup jobs needed.
+PostgreSQL stores durable structured data (customers, issues, next actions) that must survive restarts and support complex queries.
+The two stores serve fundamentally different purposes — Redis for ephemeral session state, PostgreSQL for business data.

 ### Observability
 Two-layer observability:

 **1. Daily rotating log files** (`logs/acme_YYYY-MM-DD.log`)
 - Auto-delete after 7 days
-- Every API request, LLM call, tool call, auth event, security event logged
+- Every API request, LLM call, tool call, auth event, security event logged with timestamp
+- Full audit trail for compliance — approval ID, requester, approver, timestamp

 **2. Metrics endpoint** (`GET /metrics`)
 - Real-time JSON metrics for all system components
 - Power BI connects to this endpoint for production dashboards
 - Streamlit developer dashboard (`http://localhost:8502`) consumes the same endpoint for local development
+- Tracks: API requests, LLM calls, tool calls, agent events, MCP calls, database queries, auth events, security events

 ---